The Deconstructed “Dones”

 While dealing with false expectations is the responsibility of the people, there is a good measure of responsibility that pastors have as well.
 Both need to do better.

-Here are the bullet points from an article I wrote addressing this topic specifically:
+Here's a portion of an article I wrote addressing this topic specifically:

 Pastors, they are yearning for more.
 They can't handle another perfectly crafted, wonderfully produced, humanly orchestrated mess with just a sprinkle of supernatural flavor for good measure.
 They are done.